ashraghunath/Restaurant-Recommendation-System/README.md

 In this project, business.json, review.json and user.json files will be utilized from the dataset.

 * business.json : The data represents information about a business including its location, attributes, and categories.
 It includes details such as the business's address, city, state, and postal code, as well as attributes such as acceptance of credit cards, parking availability, and operating hours.
-Additionally, the data provides information about the business's geographical location and its rating based on customer reviews. here are 14 features in total, including both numerical and categorical information, as well as dictionary data.
+Additionally, the data provides the business's geographical location and its rating based on customer reviews. here are 14 features in total, including both numerical and categorical information, as well as dictionary data.
 * review.json : This data contains a review of a business, including information such as the reviewer's user ID, the business's ID, the rating given in stars, the number of "useful," "funny," and "cool" votes the review received, the text of the review, and the date the review was written.
 * user.json : The user data includes information such as the user ID, name, number of reviews they've written and the number of times their ratings were "useful", "funny", and "cool".